JaneliaSciComp/2020AprilGitCourse/lessons/lesson-2.md

     + use them freely for isolation, for safety, for damage control
 - but branching brings along opinions; git is so flexible that the tool itself doesn't really suggest a specific way to do things; and so developers have a lot of opinions on the matter (including Eduardo)
     + part of what we want to do in this course is give you some good basic advice; others will disagree!
+    + my presentation on branching workflows will be next class
     + that said, his emphasis on good practices is important; it's better to have some scheme, for some reason, than no scheme
 - git branch state (what's checked out) is persistant across all sessions and clients; it's a property of the repo
     + cd .git and more HEAD, refs/heads
 - .gitignore
     + I have a .DS_Store in polls/ now; not just network drives, but any folder you visit in Finder
-    + show a GH .gitignore, maybe NeuTu or JW one
+    + show GH .gitignores: JW, NeuTu, marktips
     + not a license to be messy!  do not mix stuff that shouldn't be mixed!
     + if you're ignoring a lot of files, it's a bad sign (although admittedly some tools will require certain layouts that are not good choices)
     + remember, you commit .gitignore, so it should only be for things that other people have to worry about, too!